Google Analytics 4 for Shopify: complete setup guide 2026

 -

 Yes, via three methods.
-Free via BigQuery export for 1TB data per month (suitable for SQL queries).
-Via Google Sheets add-on for simple reports.
+Free via BigQuery export for 1TB of data per month (suitable for SQL queries).
+Via a Google Sheets add-on for simple reports.
 Or via API for custom integrations.
 BigQuery is only available in the free version if you are under 1 million events per day.

 -